Venus flytrap Dormancy

 Watering Venus flytraps during dormancy

-During dormancy, the water needs for the Venus flytrap change slightly.
-Be very careful not to overwater your Venus flytrap during dormancy.
+If growing indoors or in a warm greenhouse, be very careful not to overwater your Venus flytrap during dormancy.
 If kept too wet for too long, crown rot and/or root rot can set in.
 Additionally, mold can develop on dead or dying leaves and traps.
+To prevent these potential problems, keep the media damp, not too wet, but never completely dry.

 Lighting for Venus flytraps during dormancy